Healthy Homes Assessment Hataitai

 Fines for Failing to Comply

-Failure to adhere to each of Healthy Homes Standards within the deadlines can result in a fine of up to $7200.
-Additionally, if the most present Healthy Homes Statement of Compliance isn’t incorporated within an updated, renewed, or revised tenancy contract, there could be an additional fine or infringement fee.
+Failure to adhere to all of the Healthy Homes Standards by the end of the deadlines can result in penalties of up to $7200.
+Furthermore, if a present Healthy Homes Statement of Compliance is not incorporated in the new, renewed or amended tenancy agreement there may be an additional fine or infringement fee.

 Find the full information on how to apply the Residential Tenancies Act landlords responsibilities.